recordreplaytool/themis_result/README.md

 `python3 check_crash.py --monkey -o sunflower --app sunflower --id \#239 --simple`

+It will parse the logcat.log for each run and find the crash time.
+According to the crash time, you can investigate the actions in monkey.log to find the potential reason for each reproduction: __Under the same monkey seed and trajectories, why some runs can reproduce the bug and others cannot?__

 ## Themis Benchmark
-For further detailed information about each bug, please check themis benchmark:
+For further detailed information about each bug, please check the original themis benchmark:

 https://github.com/the-themis-benchmarks/home